DefJunx/quiz-app-react/README.md

+# React Quiz App

+## Info

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-The Backend has been implemented in FastifyJS.
+- This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+- The Backend has been implemented in [FastifyJS](https://www.fastify.io/).

 ## App URL

-The app is testable at: TBD
+The app is testable [Here](https://heply-quiz.herokuapp.com/)